standalone basic ability insurance

 5. Possibility of abstract referral.

-Conclusion: Proactive protection for a worry-free self-employment experience
+Conclusion: Proactive protection for worry-free self-employment

 FAQ

-The occupational disability insurance pays out if the most recently practiced profession can no longer be performed by at least fifty percent.
-The basic ability insurance pays out on the loss of defined basic abilities, even if the profession could theoretically still be (partially) possible.
+Occupational disability insurance pays out if the last occupation carried out can no longer be performed to at least fifty per cent.
+Basic skills insurance pays out in the event of the loss of defined basic skills, even if the occupation would theoretically still be possible, albeit in a limited form.

-What should the insured pension be?
+How high should the insured pension be?

 What should I look out for in the contract terms?